Theoretical Model Construction of Deformation-Force for Soft Grippers Part II: Displacement Control Based Intrinsic Force Sensing: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{ompliant} grasping plays an important role in robots' practical applications \cite{ref1,ref2,ref59}.
-Despite significant progress in the field of compliant grasping, accurately sensing the forces involved in such grasps still presents a challenge as evidenced by existing literature \cite{ref2018soft,ref2019choice,ref2012grasping,refdong2022gsg,refdong2022construction}.
+Despite significant progress in the field of compliant grasping, accurately sensing the forces involved in such grasps remains challenging as evidenced by existing literature \cite{ref2012grasping,refdong2022gsg,refdong2022construction}.
 Particularly, inadequate grasping forces may negatively influence grasping stability, even resulting in task failure.
 Meanwhile, excessive forces may cause damage to objects, especially fragile or soft ones.
 Therefore, it is well worth achieving the interaction forces between grippers and objects.
-Without loss of generality, we choose the Fin-Ray gripper as an example (see Fig. \ref{fig:1}) that can be easily generalized to other compliant grippers.
+As introduced in Part I, in this article we choose the Fin-Ray gripper as an example (see Fig. \ref{fig:1}) for its generality to other compliant grippers.